JanW42/AI_Project/README.md

 ## Usage

 1. **Prepare your PDFs:**
-   - Place any relevant PDF documents in the `data` folder (or whichever folder you specify in `retriever.py`).
+   - Place any relevant PDF documents in the `data` folder (or whichever folder you specify in `retriever.py`)

 2. **Run the application:**
    - Start normal with the play button or in terminal 'main.py'

 3. **Interact:**
-   - Wait till Lucy talks.
+   - Wait till Lucy talks
    - Say your question

 ## Configuration